 This activity is super easy to conduct!
 I wasn’t kidding when I said you probably already have everything you need to be able to conduct this experiment.
 So take a few minutes today to try this!
 You might discover that your children have a love of science that neither you nor they would have otherwise discovered.

-- Wool product
+- wool product

-- Measuring spoons
+- measuring spoons

-In this experiment, the item losing the electrons – the wool product – becomes positively charged.
-While the spoon, which gains the negative electrons, becomes negatively charged.
+In this experiment, the item losing the negatively charged electrons – the wool product – becomes positively charged.
+The spoon, which gains the negative electrons, becomes negatively charged.
 The salt and pepper are positively charged.
-As you wave the negatively-charged spoon slowly over the positive-charged mixture, the mixture will be attracted to the spoon.
-However, the pepper is lighter than the salt, in weight, so it will be the only part of the mixture that ends up on the spoon.
+As you wave the negatively-charged spoon slowly over the positively-charged mixture, the positively charged mixture will be attracted to the negatively charged spoon.
+Because the pepper is lighter than the salt in weight, it will be attracted to the spoon more quickly than the heavier salt.

-“It was fun and simple to help me understand static electricity in action.”
+My boys enjoyed this activity!
+They said, “It was fun and simple to help me understand static electricity in action.”